Overview

 2025

-It is important to note that the public meeting was only a portion of the scheduled board meeting that was held over a two-day period starting on Wednesday, May 21st.
+It is important to note that the public portion represented only a segment of the full two-day meeting, which began on Wednesday, May 21.

-At no time during the meeting did Amtrak’s Board explain why this special meeting was opened to the public, but we assume that this was done pursuant to a resolution that was approved by the Board on December 4, 2024.
+At no point during the meeting did the Board explain why this portion was opened to the public; however, it is assumed this action was pursuant to a resolution approved by the Board on December 4, 2024.

 Amtrak Board of Directors’ transparency initiatives

-On December 4, 2024 the Board agreed to actions that would make some of its work more transparent to the general public.
+On December 4, 2024, the Board agreed to actions intended to make some of its work more transparent to the general public.

-The meeting minutes said that the Board was planning to open their regular meetings to “limited public session[s] where there will be remote access to an abbreviated session for the items the Board approves that do not involve commercial real estate or personnel matters.”
+The meeting minutes stated that the Board was planning to open its regular meetings to “limited public session[s] where there will be remote access to an abbreviated session for the items the Board approves that do not involve commercial real estate or personnel matters.”

-They also said that, “Amtrak will begin to post meeting materials, minutes and public resolutions on the Amtrak.com website under a Board of Directors web page.” (e.d., we assume that this page will be used — National Railroad Passenger Corporation Board of Directors.)
+They also said that, “Amtrak will begin to post meeting materials, minutes and public resolutions on the Amtrak.com website under a Board of Directors web page.”
+(Ed., we assume this refers to the National Railroad Passenger Corporation Board of Directors page.)

 Furthermore, the Board approved the following resolution,